rmuller/infomas-asl/README.md

 ```

 #### Example Usage (3.0.x versions):
-Put the `annotation-detector-3.0.x.jar` in the class path.
+Put the `annotation-detector-3.0.x.jar` on the class path.
 No other dependencies are required!
 You can either scan the complete class path or only scan specified packages or Files
 (see [JavaDoc](http://rmuller.github.io/infomas-asl/annotation-detector/apidocs/index.html)
 for more details).